-French Bulldogs average lifespan was between 9 and 14 years.
+French Bulldog’s average lifespan was between 9 and 14 years.

 The Top 5 reasons of Death of French Bulldogs where:

 The French Bulldog Club of England has information indicating that the average French Bulldog Lifespan is between 12 and 14 years on average.
-Though they warn that common health issues like respiratory disorders could be present.
+However, they warn that common health issues like respiratory disorders could be present.

-It must be noted though that these dogs were under veterinary care at the time and may have had issues outside of normal circumstances.
+It must be noted, though, that these dogs were under veterinary care at the time and may have had issues outside of normal circumstances.

 So what factors impact dogs lifespan